1,000+ Opportunities

 If your organization receives a grant, you will be asked to sign a grant agreement form requiring an online report on use of the grant in relation to the original proposal objectives and the program’s results.
 A selected number of grantees may be asked to participate in a post-grant evaluation to study program accomplishments in more depth.

-Based on current listing details, eligibility includes: 501(c)(3) organizations serving Lincoln, Nebraska, with IRS public charity status under 509(a)(1), (2), or (3); first-time applicants should request no more than $10,000.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations serving Lincoln, Nebraska, with IRS public charity status under 509(a)(1), (2), or (3); first-time applicants should request no more than $10,000.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 15, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Woods Charitable Fund Community Grants are due August 15, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.